Divorce Attorneys Who Look At Every Angle

 In another case, I represented a male with a high income.
 He agreed to paying child support, but guideline support on his entire income as required by statute would have created a payment that was twice as high as the historic expenses of the children.
 His concern was two-fold: first, if he paid the full amount in child support it would be a “windfall” to his spouse, and secondly, the payment would leave him without adequate cash flow to fund the childrens’ education accounts.
 I knew that his spouse really wanted to fund college but she did not have the discipline to do it.
 By “looking at every angle” and understanding the goals of both parties, we were able to get an agreement to pay “guideline” support in two separate payments: one to her equal to the expenses of the children and the rest to a college fund controlled by my client.
 We felt this was a perfect outcome for our client.

 In closing, all attorneys are required to take continuing legal education and keep current on the law, but it takes more than just knowledge of the law.
 Not only do the divorce attorneys in Chicago at Katz & Stefani, LLC have knowledge of the law, but one of our co-Founders, Andre Katz helped write the law.
 In addition, we have years of experience, and we continually educate ourselves on many other areas.
-This is evident by the recent blogs written Terri L. Brieske and David Ainley in which they respectively discuss issues related to psychologic damage caused by parent alienation and tax and settlement implications of large losses.
+This is evident by the recent blogs written by David Ainley which discuss issues related to psychologic damage caused by parent alienation and tax and settlement implications of large losses.
 They both cited other sources besides legal education in their articles.
 We are always “looking at every angle.”
 This practice empowers us to better represent our clients and ensure positive outcomes and experiences for each of them.